algorithmiaio/api-docs/source/includes/_apispecification.md

 Algorithmia supports calling algorithms that use any combination of text, JSON, or binary as their input and output.

-Each client SDK provides idiomatic abstractions for calling algorithms using common native types and automatic serializization and deserialization where reasonable.
+Each client SDK provides idiomatic abstractions for calling algorithms using common native types and automatic serialization and deserialization where reasonable.
 See the code samples to the right for examples in the language of your choice.

 #### HTTP input specification